 Therefore, once you know about the file types to exclude from the backup, you can not only optimize its size but would also keep it secure.

-Without much ado, let’s explore the files to exclude from a Windows 7/8/10 backup that would optimize its size and avoid any further complications.
+Without much ado, let’s explore the files should be excluded from backup that would optimize its size and avoid any further complications.

 At first, you can just identify the system apps that are already installed on Windows.
 You can just go to your computer’s Settings > Apps & Feature to get a list of all the installed apps.
 Here, you can view system or third-party apps that you want to exclude from the backup.
 You can also identify them from the Program Files folder of the Windows directory.